afterfive7/EcoOptimiser/README.md

 This can be used as an input for the program.

 Additionally, you can set custom weights and required surpluses to fine tune your eco.
 In order to run faster, the program uses multithreading.
-The number of threads can be set.
+The number of threads can be set using `num_threads`.
+However, at the moment there seems to be a ORTools bug for Windows users if you use multithreading, so if the program doesn't work for you, set it back to 1.